Nursing

 NUR 685.
 Exploring Evidence for Improving Outcomes.
 3 credits.
 SP, SU

-In NUR 685 students build on knowledge and skills needed for evidenced- based practice (EBP) that was developed in baccalaureate programs.
-Students are introduced to theoretical frameworks and to their relationship to developing evidence for practice.
-Strategies and models for EBP are discussed as are strategies for motivating and creating change in the clinical setting.
-Students identify a clinical practice or system problem and critique and synthesize the relevant research literature and other sources of evidence appropriate to the resolution of that problem.
+In NUR 685 students build on knowledge and skills needed for evidenced- based practice (EBP) that were developed in baccalaureate programs.
+Students are introduced to theoretical frameworks and their relationship in developing evidence for practice.
+Students explore strategies and models for EBP, along with methods for motivating and implementing change.
+Students identify a clinical practice or system problem, critically evaluate relevant research literature, and synthesize various sources of evidence to address the identified problem.
+Ethics of research, quality improvement projects, and the importance of maintaining ethical standards in both research and practice are also explored.
 P: NUR 683, MHE 600.

 NUR 686.
 Evaluative Methods for Evidence-Based Nursing Practice.
 3 credits.
 FA, SU